powsybl/powsybl-diagram/docs/single_line_diagrams/layout/horizontalBusList.md

 # HorizontalBusList

-A `HorizontalBusList` is an ordered sequence of positions occupied by `BusNode`s that are displayed horizontally at the same vertical position (`vPos`) in a `BSCluster`.
+A `HorizontalBusList` is an ordered sequence of positions occupied by `BusNode` objects that are displayed horizontally at the same vertical position (`vPos`) in a `BSCluster`.

 It is composed of: